-48. The TOE is a smart card electronic travel document according to the Logical Data Structure (LDS) defined in [ICAO9303_Part3Vol2] and supports the following security features:
+48. The TOE is a smart card electronic travel document according to the Logical Data Structure (LDS) defined in [ICAO_P3V2] and supports the following security features:

 - Basic Access Control protocol.

-- Chip Authentication based on ECDH.

-- Terminal Authentication based on ECDSA.

 - Secure messaging based on TDES.

 - Secure pre-personalisation and personalisation.

 - 49. The TOE is composed of:

 - the circuitry of the Infineon SLE77CLFX2400P / SLE77CLFX2407P security IC;

 - the multi-applicative native software embedding ICAO application;

 - the associated guidance documentation.

-50. The TOE also supports other security features including EAC (with RSA) and AA, according to the configurations defined in paragraph 42.
+50. The TOE also supports other security features including EAC (with RSA or ECC) and AA, according to the configurations defined in paragraph 42.